ayush19sinha/GithubSearch/README.md

 2. **Add Dependency Injection (DI)**:
    - Implement a DI framework such as **Hilt** or **Koin** for better dependency management.

+3. **Add "Favorites" Feature**:
+    - Allow users to save their favorite repositories for quick access later.

+4. **Add Sorting and Filtering Options**:
+    - Allow users to sort repositories by stars, forks, or update date and filter results based on programming languages or topics.

+5. **Add Unit and Instrumentation Tests**:
+   - Write unit tests for the ViewModel and repository layers to ensure code reliability.
+   - Add instrumentation tests for navigation and UI validation using frameworks like **Espresso** or **Jetpack Compose Testing**.

 ---